oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/czechia.md

 new civil code enacted in 2014, replacing civil code of 1964 - based on former Austro-Hungarian civil codes and socialist theory - and reintroducing former Czech legal terminology

 ### 憲法
-- `history`: previous 1960; latest ratified 16 December 1992, effective 1 January 1993
+- `歷史`: previous 1960; latest ratified 16 December 1992, effective 1 January 1993
-- `amendments`: passage requires at least three-fifths concurrence of members present in both houses of Parliament; amended several times, last in 2021
+- `修正`: passage requires at least three-fifths concurrence of members present in both houses of Parliament; amended several times, last in 2021

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Czechia
+- `血統公民身份`: at least one parent must be a citizen of Czechia
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Petr PAVEL (since 9 March 2023)
+- `國家元首`: President Petr PAVEL (since 9 March 2023)
-- `head of government`: Prime Minister Petr FIALA (since 17 December 2021)
+- `政府首腦`: Prime Minister Petr FIALA (since 17 December 2021)
-- `cabinet`: Cabinet appointed by the president on the recommendation of the prime minister
+- `内閣`: Cabinet appointed by the president on the recommendation of the prime minister
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (limited to 2 consecutive terms); elections last held on 13 to 14 January 2023 with a second round held from 27 to 28 January 2023; next election to be by January 2028; prime minister appointed by the president for a 4-year term
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (limited to 2 consecutive terms); elections last held on 13 to 14 January 2023 with a second round held from 27 to 28 January 2023; next election to be by January 2028; prime minister appointed by the president for a 4-year term
-- `election results`: *2023: *Petr PAVEL elected in the second round; percent of vote in the first round - Petr PAVEL (independent) 35.4%, Andrej BABIS (ANO) 35*%*, Danuse NERUDOVA (Mayors and Independents) 13.9%, Pavel FISCHER (independent) 6.8%; percent of vote in the second round - Petr PAVEL 58.3%, Andrej BABIS 41.6%*  2018:* Milos ZEMAN reelected president in the second round; percent of vote - Milos ZEMAN (SPO) 51.4%, Jiri DRAHOS (independent) 48.6%
+- `選舉結果`: *2023: *Petr PAVEL elected in the second round; percent of vote in the first round - Petr PAVEL (independent) 35.4%, Andrej BABIS (ANO) 35*%*, Danuse NERUDOVA (Mayors and Independents) 13.9%, Pavel FISCHER (independent) 6.8%; percent of vote in the second round - Petr PAVEL 58.3%, Andrej BABIS 41.6%*  2018:* Milos ZEMAN reelected president in the second round; percent of vote - Milos ZEMAN (SPO) 51.4%, Jiri DRAHOS (independent) 48.6%

 ### 立法部門
-- `description`: bicameral Parliament or Parlament consists of:Senate or Senat (81 seats; members directly elected in single-seat constituencies by absolute majority vote in 2 rounds if needed; members serve 6-year terms with one-third of the membership renewed every 2 years)  Chamber of Deputies or Poslanecka Snemovna (200 seats; members directly elected in 14 multi-seat constituencies by proportional representation vote with a 5% threshold required to fill a seat; members serve 4-year terms)
+- `描述`: bicameral Parliament or Parlament consists of:Senate or Senat (81 seats; members directly elected in single-seat constituencies by absolute majority vote in 2 rounds if needed; members serve 6-year terms with one-third of the membership renewed every 2 years)  Chamber of Deputies or Poslanecka Snemovna (200 seats; members directly elected in 14 multi-seat constituencies by proportional representation vote with a 5% threshold required to fill a seat; members serve 4-year terms)
-- `elections`: Senate - last held on 20 to 21 September 2024 with a runoff from 27 to 28 September 2024 (next to be held in September 2026)Chamber of Deputies - last held on 8 to 9 October 2021 (next to be held by October 2025)
+- `選舉`: Senate - last held on 20 to 21 September 2024 with a runoff from 27 to 28 September 2024 (next to be held in September 2026)Chamber of Deputies - last held on 8 to 9 October 2021 (next to be held by October 2025)
-- `election results`: Senate - percent of vote - NA; - seats by party/coalition - NA   Chamber of Deputies - percent of vote by party/coalition – SPOLU 27.8%, ANO 27.1%, Pirates and STAN 15.6%, SPD 9.6%, other 19.9%; seats by party/coalition - ANO 72, SPOLU 71, Pirates and STAN 37, SPD 20; composition - men 148, women 52, percent of women 26%; note - total Parliament percent of women 23.8%
+- `選舉結果`: Senate - percent of vote - NA; - seats by party/coalition - NA   Chamber of Deputies - percent of vote by party/coalition – SPOLU 27.8%, ANO 27.1%, Pirates and STAN 15.6%, SPD 9.6%, other 19.9%; seats by party/coalition - ANO 72, SPOLU 71, Pirates and STAN 37, SPD 20; composition - men 148, women 52, percent of women 26%; note - total Parliament percent of women 23.8%

 ### 司法部門
-- `highest court(s)`: Supreme Court (organized into Civil Law and Commercial Division, and Criminal Division each with a court chief justice, vice justice, and several judges); Constitutional Court (consists of 15 justices); Supreme Administrative Court (consists of 36 judges, including the court president and vice president, and organized into 6-, 7-, and 9-member chambers)
+- `最高法院`: Supreme Court (organized into Civil Law and Commercial Division, and Criminal Division each with a court chief justice, vice justice, and several judges); Constitutional Court (consists of 15 justices); Supreme Administrative Court (consists of 36 judges, including the court president and vice president, and organized into 6-, 7-, and 9-member chambers)
-- `judge selection and term of office`: Supreme Court judges proposed by the Chamber of Deputies and appointed by the president; judges appointed for life; Constitutional Court judges appointed by the president and confirmed by the Senate; judges appointed for 10-year, renewable terms; Supreme Administrative Court judges selected by the president of the Court; unlimited terms
+- `法官遴選和任期`: Supreme Court judges proposed by the Chamber of Deputies and appointed by the president; judges appointed for life; Constitutional Court judges appointed by the president and confirmed by the Senate; judges appointed for 10-year, renewable terms; Supreme Administrative Court judges selected by the president of the Court; unlimited terms
-- `subordinate courts`: High Court; regional and district courts
+- `下級法院`: High Court; regional and district courts

 ### 政黨
 Action of Dissatisfied Citizens or ANO (*Akce nespokojených občanů)*Christian and Democratic Union - Czechoslovak People's Party or* KDU-ČSL*Civic Democratic Party or ODSCommunist Party of Bohemia and Moravia or KSČMCzech Pirate Party or PirátiForMOST or ProMOSTFreedom and Direct Democracy or SPDIndependents or NEZMayors and Independents or STANMayors for the Liberec Region or SLKOstravakPřísahaSenator 21 or SEN 21Social Democracy SOCDEMSvobodniTradition Responsibility Prosperity 09 or TOP 09Tábor 2020 or T2020United Democrats - Association of Independents or SD-SN